Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-Our trie datastructure holds metadata in each node, and when we query the configuration service we can request just data or data and metadata.
+Our trie data structure holds metadata in each node, and when we query the configuration service we can request just data or data and metadata.
 Either way, as it traverses the trie to get the data, it picks up the metadata, composes it with the metadata on child nodes, and uses it to figure things out like what data types to expect and who can access the data.

 [ slide: